(This article was originally published on 8/01/2017 and updated on 6/01/2021)

 LinkedIn Sales Navigator is a great place to find your ideal client and which person at that company you should be emailing.

-Using this information, you should be able to pull together a narrow list of companies who would be a perfect client.
+Using this information, you should be able to pull together a narrow list of companies that could be a good fit.

 3. Create a lead magnet

-You can use a tool like Quicksprout’s traffic analyzer to get a full report on any website.
-Go to the website and enter a URL.
+You can use a tool like Similarweb to get a full report on any website; simply go to the website and enter a URL.

-After a few seconds, it crawls the website and pulls together a full report on SEO, speed, backlinks, social sharing, and a ton of other information.
+After a few seconds, it crawls the website and pulls together a full report on SEO, traffic, audience insights, backlinks, social sharing, and a ton of other information.

 For example, using Proposify, you could design an awesome looking presentation or report that you can quickly swap out customized information depending on the client you’re pitching.